-Local MBS service is an MBS service provided in one or several MBS service area(s).
+Local MBS service is an MBS service provided in one service area.
+A location dependent MBS service is an MBS service provided in several MBS service area(s).
 An MBS service area is identified by a cell list or a tracking area list.